 How does this scam work?

-A scammer contacts you out of the blue pretending to be from a legitimate business such a bank, telephone or internet service provider.
+A scammer contacts you out of the blue pretending to be from a legitimate business such as a bank, telephone or internet service provider.
 You may be contacted by email, social media, phone call, or text message.

 Clues for spotting a fake email